v8.66.0

 It includes a normal, modal, and overlay editor example, as well as an example showing how to integrate FilePond with Pintura.

-Installing the modules
+Installing the React modules

 Using test version